klaus78/Computer-Science-Flashcards/general-concepts.md

 <details>
 <summary>What are the differences between a library and a framework?</summary>

-A library and a framework are both a piece of external code that you can use in your application.
+A library and a framework are both a piece of external code that we can use in our application.

 The difference between library and framework is what is called inversion of control.
-In short, when you call a method from a library, you are in control.
-But with a framework, the control is inverted: the framework calls you.
+In short, when we call a method from a library, we are in control.
+But with a framework, the control is inverted: the framework calls we.

-A library allows you to control where you want to put and build your code, while a framework is already in set of the flow and has places already set for you to place your code.
-In other words, a framework defines a structure for your application and a set of places where you can put your code.
+A library allows us to control where we want to put and build our code, while a framework is already in set of the flow and has places already set for us to place our code.
+In other words, a framework defines a structure for our application and a set of places where we can put our code.

 </details>